Brett Gardner Net Worth 2026: Salary History, Endorsements & Assets

 | 2021 | Yankees | ~$12 million |

-Over the course of his MLB career, Brett Gardner earned an estimated $120+ million in total salary before taxes and agent fees.
-His earnings place him among the most financially successful Yankees players who were not considered traditional superstars.
+Over his 14-year MLB tenure, Gardner earned an estimated $120+ million in salary before taxes and fees.

 -